 One GED Test At A Time

-As said above, you can take one GED (General Education Development) module at a time, and you just need to pay for that part you register for (In Utah, $30 or $36 per individual test).
+As said above, you can take one GED (General Education Development) module at a time, and you just need to pay for that part you register for (In Utah, $36 per individual test).
 The GED exam must be taken entirely on a computer.

 You can now also take the four GED subtests online.
 So no longer, if you qualify for online GED testing, you need to show up at an official Utah GED testing center and sit for the four GED tests in person.

 How Do I Register For The GED Test?